lukaslaobeyer/AutoFlight_v1/documentation/source/gettingstarted.rst

 .. note::

-	*AR.Drone 2.0 only:* Please make sure you are not connected to any other network besides your AR.Drone 2.0.
-With the Bebop drone this should not be a problem.
+	Please make sure you are not connected to any other network besides your drone's.

 Head-Up Display
 ---------------